kvelcich/SCU_eCampus_API/README.md

 Python functions to navigate and use SCU's eCampus.

+Example uses include:
+* Check if a class is open
+* Swap into a class
+* Enroll into a class

 ## Required Libraries
 This program is dependent on the python library **selenium**.